 Research Experience for Undergraduates

-CALLING ON ENGINEERING UNDERGRADUATE STUDENTS TO HELP INCREASE THE POWER DENSITY OF CURRENT MOBILE ELECTRIFIED SYSTEMS BY 10-100 TIMES THE CURRENT STATE OF THE ART!
+CALLING ON ENGINEERING UNDERGRADUATE STUDENTS TO HELP INCREASE THE POWER DENSITY OF CURRENT MOBILE ELECTRIFIED SYSTEMS!

 The Center for Power Optimization of Electro-Thermal Systems (POETS) offers a 10-week summer research program that provides undergraduate students with an opportunity to explore careers in research.
 Students gain an experience that will help strengthen their knowledge, skills and understanding of research methodologies as well as graduate school.

 REU students work on a POETS research project under the guidance and mentorship of a faculty member and graduate student or post-doctoral mentor.
 In addition to research, students will participate in bi-weekly research seminars, professional development workshops, and a variety of social activities.
-Students will be required to present their research results at their research group meeting, a final research symposium and at POETS' annual meeting in October 2024.
+Students will be required to present their research results at their research group meeting, a final summer research symposium and at POETS' annual meeting.
 The goal of the POETS REU program is to provide a unique summer experience that encourages students to pursue graduate studies in engineering.

 POETS is making way for more electrified future, working with "more" electrified cars, construction equipment, and airplanes.
 For any mobile system, size and weight are primary considerations.
 Improving performance of modern, electrified mobile systems frequently demands substantial increases in power density, but electrical power density is subject to thermal limits.
 Power density limits exist because of the fundamental mismatch between the ability of a system to generate heat in local electronics and its capacity to dissipate that heat in a given local volume.
 Power limits occur across a range of electrically powered systems, from road vehicles to data centers and consumer electronics.
 The challenge is that an engineered systems approach is required to break these limits and intertwine electrical and thermal power flows at small scales.
 The students’ research activities will thus be focused on solutions to the problem of power and heat management in mobile systems.
 REU projects are built around the intellectual themes of (1) materials and fabrication, (2) electrical and thermal management, and (3) optimization and controls with goal of creating electrical systems with ability to have increased power density.